 Career Prospects for MSc Programme in Asian Studies Graduates

 Graduates of the MSc Programme in Asian Studies have a number of career opportunities available to them.
 Many graduates continue to doctoral studies at universities throughout Europe and beyond.
 Some of our students work in government administration, for example, foreign ministries, embassies and various European Union and United Nations agencies.
-Others obtain employment in civil society organisations around the world, for example, the Asia Foundation, the Red Cross and Oxfam.
-In the private sector, we find our graduates employed as business analysts, consultants, project leaders, project coordinators, business developers, brand managers, company directors, freelance journalists and newspaper editors.
+Others obtain employment in civil society organisations worldwide, for example, the Asia Foundation, the Red Cross and Oxfam.
+In the private sector, our graduates are employed as business analysts, consultants, project leaders, project coordinators, business developers, brand managers, company directors, freelance journalists and newspaper editors.